-We hope that they will engage your child and that they will continue to promote a love of reading, which we, at Bishopton, strive to foster.
-If you do not have the text linked to the home learning, that is not a problem.
-There will always be a link to a Youtube video which your child can watch online.
+We hope that Bug Club will engage your child and that they will continue to promote a love of reading, which we, at Bishopton, strive to foster.

-The regular routine of sharing these Oxford Owl books, and any other favourites, will be of real benefit to your child.
+The regular routine of sharing these Bug Club books, and any other favourites, will be of real benefit to your child.
 They will provide a great opportunity too for discussion about characters, settings, plots and any predictions your child may have.

 Year 1 have progressed so well in their reading this year.
 We are sure they will continue this trend with your support.

-Our Literacy sessions will be based on our topic for the half term.
+Our Literacy sessions will be based on our topic for the half term, with other books chosen to enhance the children's interest and love of literature.

 Throughout Year 1, children have been learning to form letters with the 'flicks', known as precursive letters, so that they can more easily begin to join letters.
 In class we encourage them to 'have a go' at joining.
 Often this requires a change from the 'print' letters that they have become used to forming.
 Once they do 'take the leap' to joining, they will soon find it easier than 'printing' as there is more flow in forming a word.